IuliiaKonovalova/animal_shelter/README.md

     ---
 + ##### Testimonials Section

-    - Testimonials Sectionhas three feedbacks from people who were satisfied with the company's service.
+    - Testimonials Section has three feedbacks from people who were satisfied with the company's service.

     - Each card has a picture of an animal with its owner.